-At the Law Offices of Anidjar & Levine, we help our clients fight for the money they need after a car accident.
+At the Law Offices of Anidjar & Levine, we help our clients fight for the money they need after a car accident in Miami.
 We can help you pursue money to pay your bills, get medical care, and make up for lost wages and pain and suffering.
 A Miami car accident lawyer from our firm will act quickly and aggressively on your behalf.
 We will analyze your options for compensation and navigate the claims process for you.

 While an insurance claim based on your own personal injury protection (PIP) insurance policy is always possible, it may not always cover all of your accident-related expenses and losses.
-In some cases, Florida law allows accident victims to hold the at-fault motorist or another liable party financially accountable for their losses.
+In some cases, Florida injury law allows accident victims to hold the at-fault motorist or another liable party financially accountable for their losses.
 This may be possible by:

 - Filing a claim based on the motorist’s auto liability insurance policy; or

 - Filing a personal injury lawsuit against the motorist and taking the case to trial